nginxinc/nginx-service-mesh/docs/content/get-started/configuration.md

 To configure the client max body size for a specific Pod, add the `config.nsm.nginx.com/client-max-body-size: <size>` annotation to the *PodTemplateSpec* of your Deployment, StatefulSet, and so on.

-If you need to [modify the global client max body size]( {{< ref "api-usage.md#modify-the-mesh-state-by-using-the-rest-api" >}} ) after you've deployed NGINX Service Mesh, you can do so by using the REST API.
+If you need to [modify the global client max body size]( {{< ref "api-usage.md#modifying-the-global-mesh-configuration" >}} ) after you've deployed NGINX Service Mesh, you can do so by using the API.

 {{< see-also >}}
 [NGINX core module documentation](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size) for `client_max_body_size`.